Pornhub Launches Workaround To Fight Starbucks Porn Ban

 This isn’t the first time Pornhub has tried to “beat the system.”
 The company recently launched a new mirror site in order to allow users in India to bypass a porn ban in the country.

-Starbucks has not yet responded to Pornhub’s solution to the upcoming ban and there are no official details out about how the ban will work but the company has reportedly experimented with a number of blocking methods.
+Starbucks has not yet responded to Pornhub’s solution to the upcoming ban, and there are no official details out about how the ban will work, but the company has reportedly experimented with a number of blocking methods.
 It is also likely that by the time the company is ready to roll out its anti-porn solution, it will also block Pornhub’s workaround.

 The decision to implement the blocking tool comes after years of pressure from internet-safety organization Enough Is Enough, a report from Business Insider noted.